 The kingdom of God is like a man who casts seed upon the soil; and goes to bed at night and gets up by day, and the seed sprouts up and grows — how, he himself does not know.
 The soil produces crops by itself; first the blade, then the head, then the mature grain in the head.
 But when the crop permits, he immediately puts in the sickle, because the harvest has come. —Mark 4:26-29

 Jesus said the farmer participates in a process he can’t comprehend.
 The process happens “by itself”—a phrase from the Greek term, automate.
 Just as God programmed seeds to sprout by themselves (how, we have no clue), so He does the same with His plan that may seem delayed.

 The Lord Jesus intends to strengthen our faith through this parable.
+How?
 We see at least 2 truths to cling to when God’s plan seems delayed in a world full of chaos and fear:

 1. God’s plan is progressing in spite of what we don’t see or understand.

 The process as Jesus described it—“first the blade, then the head, then the mature grain”—suggests a progression of steps, none of which we can hurry, skip, or delay.
 The sequence shows us the future: what seems hidden today will one day become visible to all.

 In our day, where only in seeing is believing, Jesus’ parable encourages patient and persistent faith toward a certain and overwhelming outcome.